asvae/my-articles/vue-navbar/article.md

 ]
 ```

-Going into details of how it's done is out of scope of this article, so I got a helper [class on the ready](src/Utility/ObjectHelpers.js).
+Going into details of how it's done is out of scope of this article, so I got a helper [class on the ready][object helpers].

 ## Component